AdrKacz/scaling-broccoli/README.md

 You won't be able to upload videos directly.
 You must create a Youtube video and use the link.
 > Add a video by entering a YouTube URL.
 This video must be public or unlisted, ads must be turned off, it must not be age restricted, and it should be landscape.

+# Need to attribute

+> Paste these link on the website where your app is available for download or in the description section of the platform or marketplace you’re using.

+ - <a href="https://www.flaticon.com/free-icons/thunder" title="thunder icons">Thunder icons created by Smashicons - Flaticon</a>